garysteinmetz/technology_survey_study_materials/lessons/bonus_i_have_reviewed_these_additional_front_end_ui_topics.md

 To reset the cookie count back to 8, completely shutdown the browser software (this will close all tabs) then restart it and go back to the page.

+_It's important to note that a client sends any unexpired cookies back to the server whenever it calls the server._ In this example, repeat calls from the browser print a "Great, you already have a cookie jar" message on the server's console.

+Also note that it's the browser that determines whether cookies are sent.
+If the server is rebooted, but the browser had cookies for the server before reboot, then the browser will send those same cookies back to the server if the browser contacts the server after it has been rebooted.

 ##### 'client.js'

 ```